jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

 ## <a name="Description"> Description</a>

-  Call a phone by saying to Amazon Echo running a skill AWS Lambda running node.
+  Call a phone by saying to Amazon Echo referencing a skill AWS Lambda running Node.js

 ## <a name="ExamplePhrases"> Example Phrases</a>